← Back to BlogNutrition

 Wet Food vs. Dry Food

-• Dry food: Promotes dental health and is convenient to store.
-Higher calorie density provides nutrition with less volume.
+• Dry food: Helpful for dental health and easy to store.
+Higher calorie density means smaller portions still meet nutritional needs.

 Weight-Based Feeding Summary